Himeji Castle 姫路城

-Himeji Castle, also known as the White Heron Castle, is both a Japanese National Treasure and a World Heritage Site.
-Its status as one of Japan's 12 remaining original castles makes this fortress a must for anyone wanting to explore the history of Japan.
+Himeji Castle is also known as the White Heron Castle and is both a Japanese National Treasure and a World Heritage site.
+Its status as one of Japan's 12 remaining original castles makes this fortress a must for anyone interested the history of Japan.

 Himeji Castle is one kilometer down Otemae-dori street from the north exit of Himeji Station.
-The castle can be reached in a 15-to-20-minute walk or a five-minute ride by bus from the station.
+The castle can be reached in a 15-to-20-minute walk or a five-minute bus ride from the station.

 Himeji Castle dates back over 600 years.
 Chosen as a strategic defense point to the west of Kyoto, the first set of fortifications was built sometime in the 1400s.
 The present castle complex was completed in 1609 under the supervision of daimyo Lord Ikeda Terumasa and is made up of over 80 buildings connected by a series of labyrinth-like winding paths.